Liban45/Web-App-DevOps-Project/README.md

 ## Defining Networking Services With IaC.
 This documentation outlines the process of defining networking services using Infrastructure as Code (IaC) with Terraform.
 This is done to deploy a containerised application on a Kubernetes cluster (to ensure the application's scalability).
 The focus will be on provisioning Azure networking services for the Azure Kubernetes Service (AKS) cluster.

-1. **Initializing the Terraform project** with the name `aks-terraform`.
+1. **Initialising the Terraform project** with the name `aks-terraform`.
 The project was organised into two modules: `networking-module` and `aks-cluster-module`.
 1. **Defining input variables**: inside the `networking-module` directory, a `variables.tf` file was created to define input variables for the module.
 These variables include *resource_group_name*, *location*, and *vnet_address_space*.
 1. **Defining Networking Resources**: In the `networking-module` directory, a `main.tf` file was created to define essential networking resources.
 These resources include *Azure Resource Group*, *Virtual Network* (VNet), *Control Plane Subnet*, *Worker Node Subnet*, and *Network Security Group* (NSG).
 1. **Defining NSG Inbound Rules**: Rules were then added to the *Network Security Group* to allow traffic to *kube-apiserver* and *SSH* from the public IP address.
 These rules are crucial for the successful provisioning of the AKS cluster and ensuring its security.
 1. **Defining Output Variables**: An `outputs.tf` file was then created to define output variables for the networking module.
 These variables include *vnet_id*, *control_plane_subnet_id*, *worker_node_subnet_id*, *networking_resource_group_name*, and *aks_nsg_id*.
-1. **Initializing the Networking Module**: Lastly, the terraform initialisation command was run in the `networking-module`.
+1. **Initialising the Networking Module**: Lastly, the terraform initialisation command was run in the `networking-module`.
 This initialises the networking module, making it ready for use within the main project.

 ### Dependencies
 Dependencies ensure that resources are provisioned in the right order within the networking module.
 The *Azure Resource Group* (RG) is the parent resource,  whereas the *Virtual Network* (VNet) depends on the *RG* for deployment location.
 As both the *Control Plane* and *Worker Node Subnets* are sub-resources they depend on the *VNet*.
 The *Network Security Group* (NSG) relies on the *RG* for deployment location and implicitly on the creation of *subnets* within the *VNet*.
 The *NSG's* presence is a requirement for *NSG Inbound Rules*.
 These requirements guarantee consecutive provisioning, which is necessary for the AKS cluster's networking services to be configured correctly.